Workflow Orchestration โ

 Decision โ

-Four complementary layers cover all workflow and automation needs.
-Each handles a distinct concern to avoid overlap.
+Three product-owned layers cover durable workflow and automation needs.
+Each handles a distinct concern to avoid overlap. n8n is not a default production planning layer; it is an optional early adapter for time-boxed prototypes, demos, or external connector exploration.

 | Layer | Tool | Hosting |